 - Physical chemistry and the physics of life

 - Hierarchical assemblies of molecular and nanoscopic units as a basis for life-like materials

 Through intense mentoring of students by an exceptional group of scientists and scholars, access to the most advanced instruments for reverse engineering of living systems, and highly collaborative research environments, students will learn how to extract the necessary information for making a blueprint of life.

 The curriculum of the MtL at Heidelberg University has been developed to overcome the traditional boundaries that exist between disciplines.
 It addresses the roots of biological processes in chemistry and physics, which form the basis for the understanding of life, as well as providing the means to engineer life-like processes.
 Thus, the program is heavily research-oriented and encourages students to think and learn autonomously.
 It expands upon the student’s foundations from their Bachelor’s studies into interdisciplinary scientific issues.

-The preliminary curriculum catalog is published here in English (coming soon) and in German.
+The curriculum catalog is published here in English and in German:

-- German: Das vorläufige Modulhandbuch* für Universtiät Heidelberg kann hier eingesehen werden: Modulhandbuch - Universität Heidelberg
+- German: Das Modulhandbuch für Universtiät Heidelberg kann hier eingesehen werden: Modulhandbuch - Universität Heidelberg

 The first year of the Master’s program is dedicated to courses which establish a common core knowledge for all students, followed by lab rotations in which the student will pursue work to complete a Master’s thesis.
 During the lab rotations, students are encouraged to work with more than one of the Max Planck School MtL fellows, including those outside of Heidelberg.